 All cat eye colors are lovely, but perhaps the loveliest are the “odd-eyed” kitties with two different eye colors!
 As with blue-eyed cats, these cats tend to have white or mostly white fur.
 Also known as heterochromia eyes, this mutation is more common than you’d guess—and far more common in cats than in humans.
-The Turkish Angora (pictured above) is well-known for being odd-eyed.
+The Turkish Angora (pictured above) and Khao Manee cat are well-known for being odd-eyed.

 Rarer is “dichroic” or dichromatic eyes, which results in having two colors in one iris.
 (For example, there may be a yellow ring around a green iris.)